 The quotes used in the text come from a publication by Szymon Datner “Walka i zagłada białostockiego getta” (The fight and the destruction of the Bialystok Ghetto) published in 1946 in Lodz.
-Thanks to the efforts of the JHI, a critical re-edition of this book will be rereleased this year.
+Thanks to the efforts of the JHI, a critical re-edition of this book was released on 2014.

 Szymon Datner (1902–1989) was a historian and social activist.
 Just before the outbreak of the war, he accepted the post of a teacher in a Hebrew gymnasium in Białystok.
 He participated actively in the underground.
 In June 1943, he managed to get out of the ghetto and joined partisan units fighting in nearby forests.
 After the war he went to Palestine for a short time.
 After his return, he worked at the Jewish Historical Institute and the Central Commission for the Investigation of Nazi Crimes.
 He wrote, among others, cited in the above text, publication “Walka i zagłada białostockiego getta” (The Fight and the Destruction of the Bialystok Ghetto) and „Las sprawiedliwych”(The Forest of Righteous): the first book in Poland on the rescue of the Jews by the Polish.